Glossary of Terms

 CSS Profile: Available from the College Board, this document collects additional financial and household information.
 We use the CSS Profile when we determine a student’s eligibility for Dickinson grant money.
 Dickinson’s CSS Profile code is 2186.

 Data Retrieval Tool: Also referred to as the IRS DRT.
 The Data Retrieval Tool is a feature of the FAFSA which allows applicants to import their finalized federal tax information from a previous year.
 The IRS DRT is not available for all filing situations, but many families will find it reduces the time they spend completing the FAFSA.
 Successful use of the IRS DRT can be accepted in lieu of a paper Tax Return Transcript for those families whose applications have been selected for Verification.
+This will no longer be used after the 23-24 FAFSA.

 Dependent Student: On the FAFSA, a dependent student must report parent financial information.
 Find information on dependency status here.

 Expected Family Contribution (EFC): The result of calculations determining a family’s financial strength.
 EFC typically includes parent and student contributions, based on a number of factors.
 Household size, number of children in college, annual gross income, certain untaxed income, assets and investments are some of the data items considered.
 The FAFSA and CSS Profile may calculate different EFCs, and both are used in determining a student’s need-based aid eligibility.
+This formula has been replaced by the Student Aid Index (SAI).

 Family Grid: Provides information on household size and the number of students in college.
 Read guidelines carefully to determine who should be included on your family grid.